beatrizsmerino/validation-form/README.md

 ## Description

-This `validation-form` repository is a complete example of a form with different fields, required validations and custom text fields.
+This repository is a complete example of a form with different fields, required validations and custom text fields.

 ## Developed with